This probably isn't going to be about what you think.

 In a perfect world it wouldn't matter, and things are improving, but it's going to remain a factor for a long while.

 These days, it can be stressful being in public.
 Residual concern over someone mis-gendering me persists, despite not being a likely thing any more.
 But that stress is a new one - it's solely based on concern over awkward social interactions at best, and personal safety at worst.

 But what this got me thinking about is how different this anxiety is compared to what I had to deal with before: "passing" for male.

 It seems a funny thing to say, but that's what it felt like.
-Far more uncomfortable than "passing" for female is now.
+Far more uncomfortable than "passing" as female is now.
 Now I just be myself, and that behaviour mode and the way I like to dress is what people take for female.
 So it's not "passing" so much as just being myself for the first time ever.
 As I said - the stress is about social awkwardness if people get it wrong, NOT stress over performance and dress.

 But "passing" for male before was a huge, complex and frustrating issue for me.